athenian-programming/robocode-example/README.md

 git clone https://github.com/athenian-programming/robocode-example.git
 ```

+3) Make sure you have Java 1.8 installed.

-3) Open the repo with IntelliJ
+4) Open the repo with IntelliJ

 ```
 Check Use auto-import